List of Family Guy characters: Roberta Tubbs

 Roberta Coretta Tubbs (sometimes Roberta Benigni Tubbs; voiced by Nia Long in earlier episodes, Reagan Gomez-Preston in later episodes) is the 15-year-old biological daughter of Donna and her ex-husband, Robert, Rallo's sister, Cleveland's stepdaughter and Cleveland Jr.'s stepsister.
 She looks up to Tyra Banks, hoping to one day become her co-hostess.
 A relatively popular girl in school, Roberta is often seen socializing with her friends, both in person, and using phones/social networking websites.
 She has been dating a less-than-respectable boy named Gabriel "Federline Jones" Friedman.
 Donna does not approve of Federline, though Cleveland has since managed to bully him into submission.
 As with many popular students, Roberta often acts as a bully and a self-centered character, even towards her own family members.
 She is revealed to be a genius in The Cleveland Show season 3 episode "B.M.O.C.", when she went on a college tour to Cleveland's alma mater, State.

 Neither Roberta nor her brother Rallo are initially pleased with the arrival of Cleveland and Cleveland Brown Jr., though both appear to accept their mother marrying Cleveland without much issue.
 Roberta and Cleveland seem to fall into a rather stereotypical stepfather/stepdaughter relationship, with Roberta being embarrassed by her stepfather's behavior when he attends social functions at her school.
 Eventually she accepts Cleveland as her father.
 While one of the main characters of The Cleveland Show, as of "He's Bla-ack!", she is now occasionally referred to and less frequently seen on Family Guy.
-She's the only member of the Tubbs family that has yet to speak in Family Guy.
+She is the only member of the Tubbs family that has yet to speak in Family Guy.